xiaosu-zhu/Aurora.Music/README.md

 ## Documents and Samples

-Read instructions for extension development from **[here](./Documentation)**, inside is a simple tutorial to let you make your own extension, as well as a detailed query explanation.
+Please read instructions for extension development from **[here](./Documentation)**, inside there is a simple tutorial to let you make your own extension, as well as a detailed query explanation.

 There's also a code sample **[here](./Samples)**, clone it and delpoy, you can see what happens to lyrics.